Fishyfabspnw/Therma-Vault-Breville-Annealing-Oven-PiD/README.md

 - Programmable ramp/soak heat cycles
 - Independent thermal safety systems

-The goal is to create a reusable and serviceable process oven platform for annealing engineering thermoplastics such as:
+The goal is to create a reusable and serviceable process oven platform for annealing engineering plastics.

-- Nylon
-- PA6-CF
-- PA12-CF
-- Polycarbonate
-- PET-CF
-- Other engineering-grade reinforced nylons and composites

 ---